greendream182/kaggle-wheat-detection/efficientdet/README.md

 #### EfficientDet Model Code

-Code directly taken from https://github.com/zylo117/Yet-Another-EfficientDet-Pytorch, moved to this repo for fine tuning.
+Training script adapted from https://github.com/zylo117/Yet-Another-EfficientDet-Pytorch, model code/weights directly taken from there.
+Moved to this repo for fine tuning/tinkering with augmentations and params.